supadupa/wordpress-instagram-shop/readme.txt

 = 1.2.0 =

+Note: upon Upgrade, please visit the 'Connected Accounts' section in your Sauce Account backoffice to trigger a re-connect to approve new permissions.

 Simplifies installation by no longer requiring you to copy and paste in your Sauce account ID.
 Tested with the latest versions of Wordpress (6.6) and WooCommerce (9.3).